JannesRi/hypothetical/README.md

 ## Design

-S-Try standardizes error handling by returning predictable tuple structures, making it easier to work with functions that may fail.
+Secure-Try standardizes error handling by returning predictable tuple structures, making it easier to work with functions that may fail.
 Data is returned in the following formats:

 - **Success**: [true, result, null]
 - **Failure**: [false, null, error]